Seagulllllll/Word-root-api/README.md

+#Word root finder

-# Word root finder browser instruction
+## Word root finder browser

+If you want to go to our word root finder browser, please run:
-Run: python flask.py
+python flask_api.py

-Follow the instruction
+and then follow the instruction

+## Word root finder api

+If you want to use our word root finder api, you can import the following library:
+from word_root import Segmentation